wei-zeng98/piano-a2s/README.md

 If you do not install Verovio, you need to use the `-r` option to set the resource directory `./verovio/data` in `data_processing/render.py` where the command line is needed.
 You may refer to the [guide](https://book.verovio.org/installing-or-building-from-sources/command-line.html#building-on-macos-or-linux) for more details.

-5. Clone VirtuosoNet
+6. Clone VirtuosoNet

-This step should already be done in 1 as specified by `--recursive`.
+This step should already be done in Step 1 as specified by `--recursive`.
 However, you will probably encounter the error: `xml.etree.ElementTree.Element` object has no attribute `getchildren` when using VirtuosoNet.
 This is because in Python 3.9, the method `xml.etree.ElementTree.Element.getchildren` does not work anymore.
 You may refer to [this issue](https://github.com/jdasam/virtuosoNet/issues/14/) to solve the problem.

 ## Preparing Datasets